Salmon Croquettes are one of the quintessential Southern Soul Food dishes! Perfectly seasoned and delicious, you'll love these baked or pan-fried!

 - Quick and easy - ready in about 10-minutes

-- Healthy - salmon has Omega-3 in it!
+- Healthy – tons of Omega-3 in it!
 Essential fatty acids are good for you!

-- Affordable - this recipe makes about 5-6 patties and costs under $4
+- Affordable – this pantry recipe makes about 5-6 patties and costs under $4

 This classic recipe uses the pan-fried method of cooking, however, you can bake them if you prefer.
 See recipe notes.

-This salmon croquette recipe uses one can of salmon and yields five fish patties that are about ½ cup each.
-The trick to making nice salmon croquettes that don't fall apart is to refrigerate them prior to cooking.
+The trick to making nice fish cakes that don’t fall apart is to refrigerate them prior to cooking.

 How to debone canned salmon